enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/flecks.md

 }
 ```

-Flecks are ... and can be optionally only shown to a given player or list of players. all flecks return their id, for convenience
+Flecks are ...
+All flecks take an ID as their first parameter, this ID is global and can be overwritten by other players.
+All flecks can also take an optional list of players, or a sole player, for which the flecks will display only to them.

 ;;;;;